cr2007/d3js-us-electric-vehicle-dashboard/README.md

 For example, it includes an event listener for the search input field.<br>
 When the user types in the search input field, the data is filtered based on the search query and the charts are updated accordingly.

+### Charts

+Each chart is implemented as a class in its own JavaScript file.

+The classes include a `render` function that takes the processed data and generates the chart.